 Glassdoor gives unique insights into what it’s like to work at a business, told from the perspective of current and previous employees.

 This is another important section within the job advert as jobseekers want to know what they will be required to do day to day.

 Instead of reeling off a long list of boring tasks, you should highlight the most important tasks and responsibilities in a compelling and interesting way.

 The duties should inspire the candidate and allow them to imagine how their input will contribute towards the businesses overall objectives.

 Details about the ideal candidate

 This section is designed for jobseekers to better match themselves to a position.
 You could include information on skills and experience which is preferential or a must have.
-For example, ‘The successful candidate must have 2 years proven experience in Graphic Design,’ or ‘Though not essential, a degree in XYZ would be advantageous.’
+For example, ‘The successful candidate must have 2 years proven experience in a finance role’ or ‘Though not essential, a degree in XYZ would be advantageous.’